Fall 2018 AADA Reporting Deadline: Thursday, November 1st, 2018

-All academic departments are required to submit annual APA reports through WEAVE online reporting software.
+All academic departments are required to prepare and submit annual AADA reports.
 Departments with both graduate and undergraduate programs are required to submit independent reports to account for the assessment of learning at the graduate level and at the undergraduate level.

-Fall 2017 reports include assessment of learning that took place during the 2016-17 academic year.
-Internal college deadlines (prior to October 16th) are determined by the Dean of each college.
+Fall 2018 reports include assessment of learning that took place during the 2017-18 academic year.
+Internal college deadlines may be set by the Dean of each college.
 The following is a suggested annual schedule: